-Affordable housing is still a ‘political football’ do guardian schemes hold the key?
+Affordable housing Solutions still a ‘political football’ do guardian schemes hold the key?

 When Theresa May became Prime Minister on the 11th July last year, she promised one million new homes in the UK by 2020 to alleviate the problems of the housing crisis.
 If this commitment is to be fulfilled, the current new-build rate of around 170,000 properties a year will have to be radically increased.
 Last week, the head of the UK’s largest house builders, Berkeley Homes, categorically stated that the target would be emphatically missed.
 Excessive property taxation; lack of land ready for developing, as well as a lack of commitment from Westminster were cited as some of the reasons to blame.